snelweg/7i96/docs/source/install.rst

     sudo apt install python3-pip python3-pyqt5 libpci-dev

-To install in a terminal do
+To install the 7i96 Configuration Tool in a terminal do
 ::

     pip3 install git+https://github.com/jethornton/7i96.git

-To upgrade in a terminal do
+To upgrade the 7i96 Configuration Tool in a terminal do
 ::

     pip3 install git+https://github.com/jethornton/7i96.git upgrade